 The Company's executive personnel have devoted substantially all of their time to date to the planning and organization of the Company, the process of hiring scientists, initiating research and development programs and securing adequate capital for anticipated growth and operations.
-The Company has not commercialized any of its product candidates and planned commercial operations have not commenced.
-The Company has incurred significant losses in the development of its product candidates.
+The Company has not commercialized any of its drug candidates and planned commercial operations have not commenced.
+The Company has incurred significant losses in the development of its drug candidates.
 The losses in prior periods were primarily attributable to the research and development of the Company's lead drug candidate, rivipansel, and the preclinical and manufacturing expenses related to GMI-1271.
 The Company has not generated revenues from product sales.
-As a result, the Company has consistently reported negative cash flows from operating activities and net losses, had an accumulated deficit of \$74,396,975 at December 31, 2014 and expects to continue incurring losses for the foreseeable future.
-The Company currently anticipates that its cash and cash equivalents will be sufficient to meet its anticipated cash requirements into the second half of 2016.
+As a result, the Company has consistently reported negative cash flows from operating activities and net losses, had an accumulated deficit of \$87,166,473 at December 31, 2015 and expects to continue incurring losses for the foreseeable future.
+The Company currently anticipates that its cash and cash equivalents will be sufficient to meet its anticipated cash requirements into the first quarter of 2017.

 The Company's operations are subject to certain risks and uncertainties.
 The risks include the need to manage growth, the need to retain key personnel, the need to protect intellectual property, the availability of additional capital financing on terms acceptable to the Company and reliance on its collaboration with Pfizer.
-The Company's current operating assumptions and projections, which reflect management's best estimate of future revenue and operating expenses, indicate that anticipated operating expenditures into the second half of 2016 can be met by available working capital; however, the Company's ability to meet its projections is subject to uncertainties, and there can be no assurance that the Company's current projections will be accurate.
-If the Company, if required, will be dependent upon the Company may require additional financing.
-The type, timing and terms of financing selected by the Company, if required, will be dependent upon the Company's cash needs, the availability of financing sources and the prevailing conditions in the financial markets.
+The Company's current operating assumptions and projections, which reflect management's best estimate of future revenue and operating expenses, indicate that anticipated operating expenditures into the first quarter of 2017 can be met by available working capital; however, the Company's ability to meet its projections is subject to uncertainties, and there can be no assurance that the Company's current projections will be accurate.
+If the Company's cash requirements are more than projected, the Company may require additional financing.
+The type, timing and terms of financing sources and the prevailing conditions in the financial markets.
 There can be no assurance that such financing will be available to the Company at any given time or available on favorable terms.